 Minor Brain Damage

-Researchers investigating the matter discovered that the survivors suffered damage to the insula, a part of the brain that might be greatly involved in habit formation and addiction.
+Researchers have found that these changes are linked to damage in the insula, the part of the brain that plays a big role in habit formation and addiction.

 Influenced By Others